Core exercises for stroke patients are essential for improving balance, reducing your risk of falling, and improving your gait (manner of walking).

 5. Leg Rotation

-Lie on your back with your knees bent at 90 degrees and feet flat on the floor.
+Lie back on a mat with your knees bent at 90 degrees and feet flat on the floor.
 Then, let your knees fall to the right and twist your truck to help your legs lower.
 Then, lift your knees back up and repeat on the other side.
 Complete 20 repetitions.

 6. Leg Raise